Si2 hosts several student groups.

 Established in 2011 NULLify has competed in numerous CTFs ranging from international competitions to locally hosted (UNO-based) competitions.
 Competitions utilize skills such as programming, vulnerability discovery, exploitation, reverse engineering, social engineering and so forth.

-NULLify has had the great fortune of being invited to numerous final round competitions in the past, including trips to Polytechnic Institute of New York University and Iowa State University.
+NULLify has had the great fortune of being invited to numerous final round competitions in the past, including trips to Polytechnic Institute of New York University, Iowa State University, and MITRE Bedford Massachusetts campus.

 NULLify also performs community outreach to local area residents.
 This is performed by giving talks at the International Cyber Defense Workshop (ICDW), UNO's Academy of Excellence, The Peter Kiewit Institutes college workshop, and to NEbraskaCERT.